praveens-git-bit/techconnect/exercise1.md

    >**Note:** Wait for the screen to load.

-4. Select **Create new Connection**.
+4. Select **Create new Connection** radio button..

-5. In the screen below, we need to enter the connection details for the ADLS Gen2 shortcut.
+5. In the following screen, we need to enter the connection details for the ADLS Gen2 shortcut.

    ![shortcut111.png](media/labMedia/task-1.3-ext-shortcut-11.png)